Argyll and Bute moving on - weather 6/7 October

 Various roads and bridges across the area were affected by landslips, debris, or other weather impacts.

-Our Roads Teams have been working hard to clear debris, repair damage and rebuild bridges.
-This means we have been able to safely re-open a number of roads, which are listed below:
+Our Roads Teams have been working hard to clear debris, repair damage and rebuild bridges, and have safely re-opened a number:

 • A816 Kilmelford Bridge